Will Leeper owes Dish money, but not the $352 it’s trying to collect. Why won’t it back off?

 I’m impressed that you were able to cite chapter and verse of federal law to the debt collector.
 But I shouldn’t be.
 You’ve been a volunteer advocate for this site for the past several years.

 DCI, which either received the wrong information from Dish or came up with a wrong number for your debt, tried to fix the problem after it heard from the regulators you’d contacted.
+(Here is our guide to resolving your consumer problem.)
 But for reasons that aren’t entirely clear, it continued to demand the wrong amount.